 In order to register a new endpoint to the ASGARD Management Center, download and install the ASGARD agent on the system you want to register.

-The ASGARD agent can be downloaded from ASGARD directly through the button
+The ASGARD agent can be directly downloaded from the ASGARD login screen through the button

-Download ASGARD Agent.
+Download Agent Installers.
 A list of available agents for various operating systems appears.

 After installation, the endpoints will connect to ASGARD, register automatically and appear in the Asset Management Section in the tab

 Requests.
 Please allow two or three minutes for systems to show up.
 The agents use the hostname to connect to ASGARD, ensure that your endpoints can resolve and reach the ASGARD hostname.

 In the requests tab, select the agents you want ASGARD to manage and click